simonsobs/ocs-web/README.md

 message, try to fix it with the HOST variable.
-This message means that the proxy is forwarding your requests correctly, but the hostname you're using in the proxy target does not match the value of HOST (default: localhost).
+This message means that the proxy is forwarding your requests correctly, but the hostname you're using in the proxy target does not match the value of HOST (default: 0.0.0.0).
 If you are using a docker-compose service name in the proxy address, e.g. http://my-ocs-web-service:8080/, then that service name might be what you want in HOST, too.)